©

 From the park, you can admire this impressive edifice overlooking the town of Gisors, with a view of its medieval houses and its splendid church, also open to free visits.

-Like all Gisors residents, you’ll enjoy strolling through this vast 3-hectare park all year round.
-In summer, you can enjoy a refreshing dip in the shade of the century-old trees, or take a picnic break at one of the tables by the bannetons, overlooking the château.
+Like all Gisors residents, you’ll enjoy strolling through this vast 3-hectare park.
+In summer, you can enjoy a refreshing dip in the shade of the century-old trees or take a picnic break at one of the tables by the bannetons, overlooking the château.
 The view of the château from the bannetons is well worth the detour.
 Access is via Place Blanmont, level with the statue of General Blanmont.

-• Prisoner’s Tower, where they will discover exceptional graffiti engraved in the stone,
+• Prisoner’s Tower, where they will discover remarkable graffiti engraved in the stone,

 • Cellars located under the feudal mound.